 Passerbys have given it various nicknames in the past decade, such as the ‘Spaceship House’, ‘Mushroom House’, and of course ‘UFO House’.
-Unlike the Homestead property though, there’s no crazy stories having to do with nudist colonies and drug lords surrounding this one.
-Neighbors don’t seem to care for it as vandals have gotten in numerous times to destroy what little furniture is left inside and spray painting the walls.
+Unlike the Homestead property though, there are no crazy stories having to do with nudist colonies or drug cartels surrounding this one.
+Neighbors didn’t seem to care for it as vandals have gotten in numerous times to destroy what little furniture is left inside and spray painting the walls.

 It was last sold in 2012 for $950,000 and was valued at around $1.1 million by 2017.
 The Islamorada UFO house was demolished in October 2017 shortly following Hurricane Irma, though it is unknown if the house was damaged which required its demolition or if the demolition was planned regardless of the hurricane.
 You can read about the Homestead UFO House and many other abandoned places in my book, Abandoned South Florida: Echoes of the Past.